 In addition, the Gallery at Krymsky Val regularly organises various exhibitions of classic and contemporary art by Russian and foreign artists.
-Among the major exhibitions held here since 2000: "Videosculpture from Germany", Karl Bryullov’s 200th Birthday Anniversary, "In Malevich’s Circle", Pierre Soulage.
-Black Light, Victor Popkov.
-1932-1974 and "The Sound and the Image.
+Among the major exhibitions held here since 2000: are "Videosculpture from Germany", Karl Bryullov’s 200th Birthday Anniversary, "In Malevich’s Circle", Pierre Soulage.
+Black Light, Victor Popkov, 1932-1974 and "The Sound and the Image.
 Music in Russian Art of the 11th-20th centuries".

 The Children’s Creative Studio has been running at the Tretyakov Gallery at Krymsky Val since 2002 under the patronage of Johnson & Johnson Co.

 The work with children in the Children’s Creative Centre is unique in that it functions side by side with the 20th century art exhibition which houses the most daring artistic experiments of the previous century.